General Waste and Food Collection

 General waste will only be collected from Amey supplied waste receptacles.

-You can check when you are due to get a rubbish collection, enter your postcode and selecting your address.
-You can then click 'view the calendar' where you also have the option to print.
+You can check online when you are due to get a rubbish collection.
+You will need to enter your postcode and select your address.
+You can then 'view the calendar', you will also have the option to print.

 Items you should be place in the General Waste